-Health Shared Services Ontario ("HSSO")
+Health Shared Services Ontario (HSSO)

-HSSO was a provincial agency established January 1, 2017 by O. Reg.
+HSSO is a provincial agency established January 1, 2017 by O. Reg.
 456/16 made under the Local Health System Integration Act, 2006 with objects to provide shared services to LHINs in areas that include human resources management, logistics, finance and administration and procurement.
-HSSO as a provincial agency was subject to legislation, policies and directives of the Government of Ontario and the Memorandum of Understanding between HSSO and the Minister of Health and Long-Term Care.
+HSSO as a provincial agency is subject to legislation, policies and directives of the Government of Ontario and the Memorandum of Understanding between HSSO and the Minister of Health and Long-Term Care.

-During the year, the LHIN received Business Technology Infrastructure (BTI) funding from HSSO/Ontario Health of \$190,110 (\$215,059 in 2019).
+During the year, the LHIN received Business Technology Infrastructure (BTI) funding from HSSO/Ontario Health of \$219,164 (\$280,590 in 2019).

-On December 2, 2019 the assets, liabilities, rights and obligations of HSSO were transferred to Ontario Health who continued to provide the shared services to the LHIN.
+On December 2, 2019 the assets, liabilities, rights and obligations of HSSO were transferred to Ontario Health who continued to provide the shared services to the LHIN